quickkennedy/mods/.github/ISSUE_TEMPLATE/broken.md

 ---
 name: Broken
-about: for mods that are "broken"
+about: for mods that are broken
 title: ''
 labels: ''
 assignees: ''